 General membership is for a firm or individual that owns or manages rental property.
-The cost is a base fee of $200.00 each year, plus $1.16 per unit (150 units maximum).
 Cost includes membership for the local, state, and national apartment associations.
-The membership term runs January to December each year.
+The membership term runs January through December each year.
 If you are joining after January your dues will need to be prorated.

 Benefits of General Membership

 Become part of the extensive local, state, and federal lobbying network that the Association provides:

 - Access standard forms for use by members only.
 Forms available for purchase include: